A walk along the Wales Coast Path, looking for the old-world spirit of Dylan Thomas' Under Milk Wood

 The village as we see it today, she says, was specifically built for tourism, after the coming of the railway to west Wales in 1852.
 Llansteffan's not a buzzing resort now, but it's still a beautiful spot, with the Towy Estuary tide ebbing to leave a huge sandy beach.
 It has one remaining coracle fisherman, two pubs and a restaurant in someone's house – 'Big' Bill Hill's Yr Hen Dafarn – where every huge portion has been hunted or fished for by the host himself.
 Then there's the shop; a mix of cornershop, café, restaurant, bar and craft fair, the real centre of village life.

-It was Dylan Thomas' Under Milk Wood, first broadcast on BBC radio in 1954 after his untimely death at the age of 39, that placed the world of Welsh harbour villages into the public imagination, a backwater universe of chatter and dreams, eccentricity, deadpan comedy – and just life.
+It was Dylan Thomas' Under Milk Wood, first broadcast on BBC radio in 1954 after his untimely death at the age of 39, that placed the world of Welsh harbour villages into the public imagination, a backwater universe of chatter and dreams, eccentricity, deadpan comedy – and, simply, life.
 Thomas had family connections around Llansteffan, but Under Milk Wood was probably inspired by the characters he knew when he lived in Laugharne, six miles round on the Coast Path.
 [Pictured: The Boathouse in Laugharne, where Thomas used to write]

 The Three Mariners pub in Laugharne on a spring Wednesday afternoon boasts two patrons: me and, quite by chance, Ivan Caley, 90, who has spent a lifetime at sea and knew Thomas before he was famous.
 Ivan tells me he was married to the daughter of the landlord of Browns Hotel on King Street, where Dylan Thomas did most of his drinking.
 'He was just 'Dylan' to us,' Ivan says.
 'In the evening we'd all be in there, having a sing song, even after the pub was 'closed' at 10 o'clock.
 The police didn't care.
 We'd give 'em a ring and invite them to come round!
 It was a nice gentle way of life.
 Everybody had their own party piece.
 Dylan's song was Burlington Bertie from Bow.'